frameable/pigeon/README.md

 - Unix timestamps and client ids are used instead of vector clocks to ensure order and determinism
 - Since changesets use JSON-Patch paths, they are more easily introspectable using existing tools
 - Objects should have unique identifiers in order to preserve semantic integrity
+- Changes may be made in-place for situations where performance is critical

 #### newDoc = Pigeon.from(data, cid=_cid)